avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 Senior software architect and polymath with over 40 years of innovation in algorithm design, compiler construction, and obfuscation tools across industries including cybersecurity, automotive, accessibility, and bioinformatics.
 Adept at designing domain-specific languages, anti-reverse engineering, and building MVPs and prototypes for CTO teams.
 Holds multiple patents and thrives on technically challenging projects.

-__NOTE FOR HR!
-This CV is slightly unusual.
-It is 6 pages long instead of 3 even though it was reduced by ChatGPT.
-It represents my 40+ years experience as a polymath in a wide range of domains at an expert level, and includes many inventions.
+__NOTICE for pedantic HR types:__  This CV is slightly unusual.
+It is 6 pages long instead of 3, OMG!
+It represents my 40+ years experience as a polymath in a wide range of domains at an expert level, and includes many inventions, many of which are recent.
 Normally the inventions require a few lines of explanation in order to show their signficance.
-Therefore this CV is quite different than someone's who has been working in the same field using the same tools for 10-15 years without producing any inventions, where a 2 page CV would suffice.__
+Therefore this CV is quite different than someone's who has been working in the same field using the same tools for 10-15 years without producing any inventions, where a 2 page CV would suffice.
+When am I able to present my CV directly to a potential employer with a technical background, I have never encountered one who was not extremely impressed by my background, nor who gave me negative comments on account of its length.
+And I am 69, which means it will be more likely for me to be hired as a contractor or a consultant, instead of as a regular employee.

 ## 2. Core Skills & Tools